elliotkendall/raidalert/README.md

  - Lets users log in with Discord credentials via OAuth

- - Users can set availability one or more gyms at any time(s) and day(s) of the week
+ - Users can set availability one or more gyms at any of three pre-defined
+   times: weekends, weekdays during the day, and weekday evenings

  - Creates notification messages ready to be pasted into Discord